TaylorShane/shanetaylor.dev/README.md

 'build' 'chore' 'deploy' 'docs' 'feat' 'fix' 'perf' 'refactor' 'revert' 'test'
 ```

-Subject is mandatory and is a succinct description of the change and CANNOT contain numbers.
+Subject is mandatory and is a succinct description of the change.

 The scope, body, and footer are optional and CAN contain numbers.